 As the most important criterion for the beauty and brilliance of a diamond, the cut maximizes its ability to interact with light.
 The cut is defined by the proportions, polish, and symmetry of the stone.

 Proportions: the relationship between the surface, shape, and angles of each facet.
+Polish: relating to the finishing and final polishing of the facets.
+Symmetry: how the different facets align with each other and are positioned.

 When analyzing the cut of a diamond, the gemologist assigns a grade to each of these criteria: proportions, polish, and symmetry.